nancybird/cp-archaic/README.md

 # cp-archaic
-Chromopainter-based method for inferring local ancestry, specifically suited for archaic ancestry.
+ChromoPainter-based method for inferring local ancestry, specifically suited for archaic ancestry.

 Compile with:  gcc -Wall -o cp-archaic cp-archaic.c -lm -lz

-# EXAMPLE USAGE TO INFER NEANDERTHAL ANCESTRY SEGMENTS
+# Example usage to infer Neanderthal segments in 1000 genomes

 Method requires 'outgroup' assumed to have minimal amounts of introgression, and high-coverage archaic references (we use Altai, Chagyrskaya, Vindija and Denisovan, more is better!).
 These, along with target individuals must be phased and in ChromoPainter format.
 See https://github.com/nancybird/vcftochromopainter for code to convert to ChromoPainter format from a phased vcf.